-We are undertaking an initial public offering of common stock units and conducting a Directed Share Subscription Program as part of the offering.
-Under this program, each U.S. holder of our common stock, each U.S. holder of ordinary shares of our parent, Novogen Limited, and each U.S. holder of Novogen ADRs, in each case, who beneficially owned these securities as of the close of business on October 20, 2003, will be eligible to subscribe for a minimum of one round lot.
-There is no maximum number of units that any one eligible holder may subscribe for under the Directed Share Subscription Program, but the units must be purchased in round lot increments.
-While eligible holders are not guaranteed to receive the full amount of units that they subscribed for, each will receive at least one round lot.
+As you may know, we are undertaking an initial public offering of our shares of common stock units.
+In this regard, we are conducting a Directed Share Subscription Program to offer the U.S. holders of our common stock units, the U.S. holders of the ordinary shares of our parent Novogen Limited and the U.S. holders of Novogen American Depositary Receipts, in each case who held securities on October 20, 2003, the opportunity to buy shares of our common stock at the initial public offering price.
 The price per unit under this program will be the same price that all investors will pay in our initial public offering.

-The opportunity to participate in this program may not be transferred.
-There will be no trading market for this subscription opportunity.
+The right to participate in this program may not be transferred.
+There will be no trading market for this subscription right, and there will be no over-subscription privilege.